19 MARCH 2021

-- Click here for instructions on how to use the MAPS.ME app: HERE
+- Instructions on how to use the MAPS.ME app: HERE

-- Download the map file for your MAPS.ME app: HERE
+- Download the map file for the MAPS.ME app: HERE

 What is the route like?

-The stunning route from Newport to Clontarf has the best of both beach and harbour!
-You'll enjoy narrow undulating trails with spectacular views, alternating between headland and beach, then moving onto coastal trails.
-There’s a lot of beach in the first half!
-We highly recommend ankle gaiters and sand resistant shoes to keep out sand and debris.
-(Blisters, begone!)
+The next 20km follows narrow undulating trails with spectacular views.
+The trail alternates between headland and beach, so we highly recommend ankle gaiters and sand resistant shoes to keep out sand and debris.

-Please note: These routes are subject to change.
+Please note: All Coastrek routes are subject to change.
 We attempt, at all times, to adhere to the advised route.
-As we are immersed in nature, however, there may sometimes be circumstances beyond our control (pandemics, tides, fallen trees/branches, other safety aspects as advised by local councils) that require us to slightly alter the route.
-In any such cases these will be clearly marked and identified on Event Day.
+As we are immersed in nature, however, there may sometimes be circumstances beyond our control (tides, fallen trees/branches, other safety aspects as advised by local councils) that require us to slightly alter the route.
+In any such cases these will be clearly marked and identified on event day.